-If the suicide would have been unlikely to occur if there had been no employment-related injury, then it is likely to be considered sufficiently connected to the employment-related injury as to also be compensable.
-If the suicide was something which might well have occurred in any event, then it will not be considered sufficiently connected to the employment-related injury and will not be covered.
+If the employment-related compensable injury was of causative significance in the suicide, then the suicide is sufficiently connected to the employment-related injury as to also be compensable.
 Consideration is given to the worker's mental health history and any evidence of causal connections between the employment-related injury and the suicide.

-В. Cancer
+B. Cancer